quru/qis/doc/api_help.md

 * `attributes` - Optional, boolean - When true, adds the unique ID, title, description, width and height fields from the image database to the returned objects.
 Set to false for improved performance if these fields are not required.
+* `limit` - Optional, integer - The maximum number of results to return, default `1000`.
+Or set to `0` to specify no limit.
 * _`[any]`_ - Optional, mixed - Any additional parameters are appended to the returned image URLs so that for example the required image sizes can be specified